Extra Virgin Olive Oil

 Ingredients, Nutritional Info and Special Diets

 Our Extra Virgin Olive Oil is gluten-free, carb-free, and sodium-free.
-All our EVOOs, Infused and Fused Olive Oils are all-natural and completely free of dyes, artificial flavours and extracts.
+All our EVOOs and Infused Olive Oils are all-natural and completely free of dyes, artificial flavours, additives or preservatives.
 Our ingredients lists are so simple, they are included in the label.
-Lemon Olive Oil is lemons and olives, having been crushed or fused together.
-Chipotle Olive Oil is chipotle peppers steeped in EVOO resulting in an infused oil.
+Lemon Olive Oil includes Extra Virgin Olive Oil and a pure lemon extract.
+Chipotle Olive Oil is chipotle peppers steeped in EVOO, and then sieved out.
+Any of our Infused Olive Oils flavoured with extracts mean they are using the natural oils extracted from the ingredient through expression or maceration, not through chemical processes.

 Our only misleading label is our Butter Olive Oil, which actually has no butter in it.
 It is vegan-friendly and dairy-free, making it a perfect choice for those with lactose-free needs.
 It is made with a patented herb that actually makes the EVOO taste very much like melted, unsalted butter.
 We invite you to stop in and try it!